Alpine A110 Review 2024

 "A trawl of the classified demonstrates that residual values for the A110 are incredibly strong."

 The Alpine A110 has sold in relatively small numbers, and combined with its strong enthusiast appeal and low miles covered in them means you won't find a bargain.
-Even a 2018 base model (with about 10,000 miles on the clock) will still be around £42,500 - and that's not much less than it cost when new.
+Even a 2018 base model (with about 10,000 miles on the clock) will still be around £38,000.

-The Alpine A110 Pure is arguably the perfect basic specification if you’re really committed to Alpine’s purist philosophy, but it’s difficult not to be seduced by the Legende above it, as it adds a few desirable things to the standard equipment.
+The Alpine A110 Pure was basic specification committed to Alpine’s purist philosophy, but it’s difficult not to be seduced by the Legende that sat above it, as it adds a few desirable things to the standard equipment.

 As easy as it is to be seduced by the promise of the A110S’s greater power, the performance differential is smaller in reality than you’d thin.
 Indeed, the A110S’s changes to the chassis actually lessen the appeal of the A110.

 Occasionally there are special models, the A110 was introduced with the Premiere edition, while Alpine is offering a Color (sic) Edition based on the A110S throughout 2020.
-Expect more specials in time as Alpine attempts to maintain interest in its small volume, niche model.
+At the time of writing, the offering was the R Turini.

 Ask the heycar experts: common questions